 A biology minor is offered to those students who want a more detailed knowledge of living organisms/systems and how they affect the world in which we live.
-The biology minor is expected to have taken CHEM 205 Elements of General and Biological Chemistry for fulfillment of the core science requirements.
-In addition, the biology minor must take the following 24 hours:
+This minor is not available to students majoring in Environmental Science or Natural Science.
+The biology minor must take the following: